January 31, 2014

 and Harder also gained NCAA "B" cuts with their second and seventh place finishes.

-Yale's success went beyond the events they won.
+Yale's success went beyond the events it won.
 In the 200-yard freestyle relay, the Bulldogs' A-team of freshman Aaron Greenberg

 , sophomores Oscar Miao